AlexCC93/readthedocs_test/docs/source/ROS 2 utilites.rst

 See that the corresponding ``/parameter_events`` topic is now displayed, and it indicates that the ``/turtlesim`` node publishes and subscribes to it.

+In general, ``rqt_graph`` provides a visualization that can be incredibly helpful for understanding the structure and communication patterns within a ROS-based robotics system.
+It can be useful for debugging, identifying potential issues, and gaining insights into the overall behavior of the ROS 2 application.